-4.3.
-Numerical results (performance profiles).
+4.3 Numerical results (performance profiles)

 Figures 3-5 depict performance profiles obtained by using the procedure described in [34] (a modification of the performance profiles from [11]) for the 4 solvers and the 110 test problems (imposing a maximum of 2000 total function evaluations).
+See the appendix for information about these profiles.
 The stochastic solvers (ASA and PSwarm) were run 10 times for each of the problems.
 Then, from the 10 runs, we computed the final minimum, maximum, and average objective function values.